choutianxius/cfomics/README.md

 ## Request Environment Files Containing Secrets

 Because you will need to directly connect to our online database, to prevent abuse of our database and API, you need to contact [choutianxius@gmail.com](mailto:choutianxius@gmail.com) to get three environment files before running this project.
-Place the environment files and rename them as follows (they are also specified in the `docker-compose.yml` file):
+Place the environment files and rename them as follows:

 | Original File | Path                            | Rename To                |
 | ------------- | ------------------------------- | ------------------------ |